 - Involvement with Educational Support Services - A Trust academy will seek the advice of specialist advisory teachers and agencies as and when necessary.
-The Educational Welfare Officer and the Educational Psychologist come into academies along with other agencies as appropriate. - Where necessary, an academy will refer a child to an external specialist after consultation with parents. - Links with medical, social and voluntary organisations - The Trust has necessary appropriate contact with health professionals, such as the Trustemployed nurses, doctors, speech & language therapists, physiotherapists and occupational therapists.
+The Senior Attendance Officer and the Educational Psychologist come into academies along with other agencies as appropriate. - Where necessary, an academy will refer a child to an external specialist after consultation with parents. - Links with medical, social and voluntary organisations - The Trust has appropriate contact via the LA local offer with health professionals, nurses, doctors, speech & language therapists, physiotherapists and occupational therapists.
 An academy may also contact specialist medical services, social services or voluntary organisations and may carry out specialist programmes recommended by them as appropriate.
 We will provide them with any relevant information requested, with the parents'/carers' permission. - Links with Special/Mainstream Schools/Academies - Whenever any student transfers to another school/academy, including special schools/academies, the Trust will pass on all relevant information.
-In addition, for SEND students, there will also be dialogue between the relevant SENCo and/or senior members of staff. - The SENCo or other relevant member of staff will discuss the needs of Year 6 students on the SEND register with the SENCo of the school/academy from which the students are transferring.
+In addition, for SEND students, there will also be dialogue between the relevant SENDCo and/or senior members of staff.

+• The SENDCo or other relevant member of staff will discuss the needs of Year 6 students on the SEND register with the SENDCo of the school/academy from which the students are transferring.